Predict the major products formed when benzene reacts (just once)... | Channels for Pearson+

 Textbook Question

-Predict the major products formed when benzene reacts (just once) with the following reagents. (i) iodine + HNO3
+Predict the major products formed when benzene reacts (just once) with the following reagents. (e) isobutylene + HF

 Verified Solution